smpetrie/curated/values_overview.md

 ---
 layout: page
 title: Values
-subtitle: Overview: Understanding society's values
+subtitle: "Overview: Understanding society's values"
 ---

-This is a tough one.
+This is a paticularly tough one.
 These *Values* pages includes attempts to understand:
 - society's values,
 - how different mediums and incentives affect society's values,